gburlet/fMRI-adhd/README.md

 Instructions
 ------------

-Symlink dataset matrix file to the matlab working directory.
+1. Symlink dataset matrix file to the matlab working directory.
 `ln -s /path/to/data.mat /path/to/repo/.`
+2. Download and install [PMTK3](https://github.com/probml/pmtk3) for the newest version of Kevin Murphy's et al. HMM toolbox.